aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 ### User customized settings configuration files

-Any changed settings will be located in a related file in the `~/Library/Application Support/JetBrains/PhpStorm2020.2/options/` directory
+Any changed settings will be located in a related file at the General location:

+`~/Library/Application Support/JetBrains/PhpStorm<version>/keymaps`

+For my specific installation this is the `~/Library/Application Support/JetBrains/PhpStorm2020.2/options/` directory

 As an example the xml file `~/Library/Application Support/JetBrains/PhpStorm2020.2/options/editor.xml` contains my customized settings below: